 Heureka, the Finnish Science Centre

-- We increase society's scientific capital by making science easily accessible.
-We offer meaningful
+We increase society’s science capital by making science easy to approach.
+We provide meaningful and memorable experiences.

-- Ecological, social and financial sustainability guide all our activities.
+Ecological, social and economic sustainability steer all our activities.

-- We encourage creativity and innovation.
-We build cooperation while respecting diversity.
+We encourage creativity and renewal.
+We build collaboration and respect diversity.

 The history of Heureka